lmcrist19/Cube-Goldberg-Project/README.md

    - The system interacts with these components to create a complex chain reaction.

 2. Modify the code and hardware setup to fit your specific Rube Goldberg machine design and requirements.

-## License

-This project is open-source and available under the [MIT License](LICENSE).
-You are free to use, modify, and distribute this code for personal and educational purposes.
-See the [LICENSE](LICENSE) file for more details.